robothaver/BentoLight/README.md

 - Customizable clock and greet messages
 - 4 color modes

+Please host on a server to ensure the icons and images load correctly from the configuration.

 # Customization

 ## All customizations can be done through the config.js file